franticcodefrenzy/CheckOutApi/Readme.md

 Some ideas of the different ways this could scale out:

-* More discount types - the strcuture for more specialised discounts is in-place and should work ok.
-Offers requireing more complex information, mayb strain the system to provide more data than i currently does.
+* More discount types - the structure for more specialised discounts is in-place and should work ok.
+Offers requiring more complex information, may strain the system, if disounts needed more data than they currently do.
-* More checkout item types - the structure for this should be in-place to allow for customisations and even for special items that only special discounts apply to (e.g. adding more properties)
+* More checkout item types - the structure for this should be in-place to allow for customisations and even for special items that only special discounts apply to (e.g. adding more properties).
-* More checkout item data - adding data beyond SKU and UnitPrice may require more careful thinking about.
-We may not want to repeat the same information for every item of the same type and so look to implement a system where we store common data in one object and only scan references to those objects (rather than full copies of the objects)
+* More checkout item data - adding data beyond SKU and UnitPrice may require more careful thinking.
+We may not want to repeat the same information for every item of the same type and so look to implement a system where we store common data in one object and only scan references to those objects (rather than full copies of the objects).
 * Handling many more checkouts - it is imagined that this code would be instatiated once-per-checkout.
 So, much in the same way that a web server creates an instance of website code per-request, this self-contined API should work the same way.
-However, currently all scanned item and discount data is wrapped up in the instance.
+However, currently all scanned item and discount data is wrapped up in the program instance.
 If scaling out this API, this data would need to be loaded from an external data-source or accessed via an API to an AWS system.
-* Scaling out to multiple currencies could prove an interestin challenge.
-It may require UnitPrice to be divorced from CheckOutItems or instead we devise a currency converter thst applesi during checkout.
+* Scaling out to multiple currencies could prove an interesting challenge.
+It may require UnitPrice to be divorced from CheckOutItems or instead we devise a currency converter that applies during checkout.

 #### How would it deal with 1000's of price rules?

-Despite the fact that dscounts are applied by iterating over each one and passing in the final collection of checked out items, various optimisations were done to reduce this becoming too unscalable:
+Despite the fact that discounts are applied by iterating over each discount and passing in the final collection of checked out items, various optimisations were done to reduce this becoming too unscalable:

-* certain properties of discounts were made visible (total threshod, number items types threshold), so that pre-filtering can be applied to cull any discounts that would never apply.
-This allows the list to be filtered quickly with basic property checking, instead of each one having its getDiscount() method called
+* certain properties of discounts were made visible (total threshold, quantity of SKUs threshold), so that pre-filtering can be applied to cull any discounts that would never apply.
+This allows the list to be filtered quickly with basic property checking, instead of each one having its getDiscount() method called.
-* discounts for total price, only operate on a single total price, depsite passing in an item collection.
+* discounts for total price, only operate on a single total price, despite passing in an item collection.
 The item collection caches this under-the-hood.
-So it will only be calculated the first time it is called
+So it will only be calculated the first time it is called.
-* discounts for X items of a type - only operate on a summary tally structure, that is build as items are scanned.
+* discounts for X items of a type - only operate on a summary tally structure, that is built as items are scanned.
-* In short - each discount using summary stats from the item collection - they dont need to iterate over very canned item.
+* In short - each discount uses summary stats from the item collection - they dont need to iterate over very scanned item.

 If it was determined that this was still too slow or innefficeint for 1000s of rules, other ideas could be:

-* split rules into set and have each set handled by a separate thread
+* split rules into sets and have each set handled by a separate thread or program instance if using containers
-* refactor the discount collection to internally refer an API to do the perfooamcne intensive calculations.
+* refactor the discount collection to internally refer to an API to do the performance intensive calculations.
-For example: have DiscountCollection.applyDiscounts() actually call an AWS API to do this on a more powerful machine.
+For example: have DiscountCollection.applyDiscounts() actually call an AWS API to do this on a more powerful machine (or cluster of virtual machines / containers).

 #### How do you make this fault tolerant?

-CheckOutItems and Discounts objects have validate methods which are implemented by specific implementations.
+CheckOutItems and Discount objects have validate() methods which are implemented by specific implementations.
 These are called by their collections at the point they are added.
 By default, an error will be thrown and the transaction aborted.
-An errorObserver can be passed to mark that errors shuld be notified by pocessing should cotinue in the event of bad data.
+An errorObserver can be passed to mark that errors should be notified, but processing should cotinue in the event of bad data.

-Further error validation could be added around discount generation, to ensure that only sensible discoutns are generated (e.g. discount < price)
+Further error validation could be added around discount generation, to ensure that only sensible discounts are generated (e.g. discount < price)

-### how do you ake this operation friendly?
+### how do you make this operation friendly?

-The structure should be quite modular and hopefully the naming make it acceptabel to understand which parts of the system do what.
+The structure is modular and hopefully the naming makes it easy to understand which parts of the system do what.
-Creating new discounts or specific checkout items should be understandle and easy to achieve.
+Creating new discounts or specific checkout items should be understandable and easy to achieve.
-As most things are referenced by interfaces, the whole system should be somewhat extenadable without having to modify existing classes.
+As most things are referenced by interfaces, the whole system should be somewhat extendable without having to modify existing classes.

 An Error Observer was created to allow users to capture errors generated deep in the checkout process.